maxbuzin/maxbuzin/README.md

 # 💫 About Me:

-🌐 Brazilian living in the UAE since August 2014.<br>🛠 Currently working as Jiu-Jitsu Instructor in the UAE Public Schools.<br>📚 Chasing my dream to become a Full Stack Developer, I am studying since November 2022.<br>🤝 As Software Developer I look for quick and definitive solutions to help other's businesses thrive the tech age. <br>💡 I’m currently learning React JS, Next JS, Typescript, Node JS and Tailwind CSS.<br>⚡ I speak Brazilian Portuguese (Native speaker) and English (professional proficiency), I am also studying Russian and Italian.<br>
+🧠 About Me

+🇧🇷 Brazilian living in the UAE since 2014. </br>
+🥋 Jiu-Jitsu Instructor in UAE Public Schools by day, Full Stack Developer in the making by night.</br>
+🚀 Studying full stack development since November 2022, focused on building clean, fast, and effective digital solutions.</br>
+🧩 Passionate about helping businesses grow through practical and elegant tech.</br>
+🛠️ Currently diving deep into React, Next.js, TypeScript, Node.js, and Tailwind CSS.</br>
+🗣️ Fluent in Brazilian Portuguese and English.
+Also learning Russian and Italian to expand my global reach.</br>

 # 💻 Tech Stack: